Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/5-draw-multiple-points.md

     This value is always specified in **bytes**, not in number of elements.

-We will discuss this argument in detail in the colored point chapter.
-Don’t worry if you don’t fully understand this function yet — we will revisit it in the following chapters.
+We will discuss this function again in the coloured triangle chapter, so don't worry if you don’t fully understand this function yet.

 For now, just understand that this function tells the GPU that for the attribute at location `a_position_location`, it should read data from the buffer currently bound to `gl.ARRAY_BUFFER`, and interpret that data as **pairs of two numbers** to form the attribute values.